 The gift of preparedness is one of the best gifts you can give someone.
 Whether you are looking for presents for the Average Joe or the most prepared guy you know, we have you covered this year.
 So instead of getting everyone you know a fruitcake, consider the best prepper Christmas gifts in the list below.

-These are sorted by specific interest and then by cost in the category, so you can get the exact gift you are looking for with the right price range.
+These are sorted by specific interest with a few options for every budget, so you can get the exact gift you are looking for with the right price range.

 Everyday Carry (EDC) Loadout Gifts

-Rite in the Rain All Weather Geological Field Book ($17)
+Rite in the Rain All-Weather Geological Field Book ($21)

 This makes a great companion gift to the Space Pen if you are looking to get or give a little more.
 Having a notebook that you can write on in any conditions is perfect for EDC kits.